 - exercise every other function and competence pursuant to the Law

 The President is assisted by a Vice-President while carrying out his/her duties.
 The Vice-President shall deputise for the President in his/her absence.

-The President must be a Member of the association and work in a higher education institution.
-He/She shall be elected by the General Assembly on a short-list of candidates (1 to 3) proposed by the Steering Committee.
+The President must be a member of the association and work in a higher education institution.
+He/She shall be elected by the General Assembly from a short-list of candidates (1 to 3) proposed by the Steering Committee.
 The President shall hold office for two years and shall be eligible for one re-election.

 - prepare discussion papers

 - prepare proposals for the annual budget for approval by the Steering Committee and then by the General Assembly

 - be responsible for the implementation of the budget

 - arrange programmes for the exchange of information and matters of common interest to individual and collective members and to identify and disseminate good practice in institutions of higher education and research